Before making any change on your PrestaShop instance, it is highly recommended to perform some benchmarks.

 innodb_buffer_pool_size to something greater than the size of your database on disk.

 Before launching the benchmark, and after importing the data, it’s always great to launch an ANALYZE TABLE on all your database by running on your server:

 mysqlcheck -a -A -uroot -pyour_password

-Always try to use a CDN to reduce the amount of hits on your server.
-Cloudflare is a good and free service.
+There are plenty of CDN providers, Cloudflare is a good and free one.
 You can use as well to minify your page or to easily enable SSL on your site.